 The programme gifts every child in Scotland four free packs of books between birth and primary one, and runs free interactive story sessions.
-This year, the Scottish Government provided the Scottish Book Trust with over £1.6 million in funding for the programme.
+In 2017-18 the Scottish Government provided the Scottish Book Trust with over £1.6 million in funding for the programme.

 📚 We are committed to ensuring that every child in Scotland receives library membership.

 📚 We have launched a National Library Card pilot, ‘One Card’, which would allow a single card to be used at any council library across Scotland.

 ‘One Card’ aims to encourage more people to use libraries, by removing barriers between services.
 Five local authorities are taking part in the pilot, which, if successful, will be rolled out to the whole of Scotland.

 📚 We are introducing a National School Library Improvement Fund, investing £1 million over the next three years.

 📚 The First Minister’s Reading Challenge has been launched to encourage children to read widely and develop a passion for reading.